metagov/govbase/documents/constitutions/Filecoin_2022.md

+// Archival Copy: Constitutions of Web3 data set by Metagov

 ## Filecoin Improvement Protocol

 The Filecoin Improvement Protocol contains the set of fundamental governing principles for the Filecoin Network.
 It outlines the vision for Filecoin and the principles, processes, and parties involved in making decisions that affect the future of the network.
 It also describes how improvements to these rules can be proposed and ratified.